earthsteading/Commercial-Buildings/commissioning.md

  - [ ] SPEC-CI.10a Specification Cl.10a Fire Hazard Properties — Floors, Walls and Ceilings.

 ## Fire resistance
+To safeguard occupants while evacuating a building during a fire:
  - [ ] A2.3 Fire-resistance of building elements.
  - [ ] Cl.O Deemed-to-Satisfy Provisions.
  - [ ] Cl.l Type of construction required.